pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 ## Controller Type

-`UxrControllerInput` exposes the `SetupType` property, which can adopt the following values:
+`UxrControllerInput` exposes the `SetupType` property, which can have the following values:
 - `UxrControllerSetupType.Single`: Single controller setup, such as a gamepad, remote or a gun.
 - `UxrControllerSetupType.Dual`: Dual controller setup (left+right controllers).

-A dual controller setup on the left (Quest 3 controllers) and single controllers on the right (Oculus Go and Gamepad).
+**Image**: A dual controller setup on the left (Quest 3 controllers) and single controllers on the right (Oculus Go and Gamepad).
 ![](/docs/programming-guide/media/ControllerTypes.png)

 ## Controller Capabilities